iot-lab/iot-lab.github.io/README.md

 # IoT-LAB website

-Code and content of the IoT-LAB website published at https://www.iot-lab.info.
+Code and content of the IoT-LAB website published at https://www.iot-lab.info, licensed under [CC BY SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).

 ## Installation
 With Ruby setup, you can install Jekyll by running the following in your terminal: